Table of contents

 4. Reduce churn rate

 Churn rate is the percentage of users who stop using a service or product after a set time.
-Since retaining customers is way more cost-efficient than getting new ones, working on your churn rate is essential.
+Since customer retention is way more cost-efficient than getting new ones, working on your retention rate is essential.

 Some useful tips to help you meet this goal include: